Vietnam: Reflections

 Vietnam: Reflections is an album by violinist Billy Bang.
-It was recorded on May 18 and 19, 2004, at Nola Recording Studios in New York City, and was released in 2005 by Justin Time Records.
+It was recorded on May 18 and 19, 2004, at Nola Recording Studios in New York City, and was released on May 10, 2005, by Justin Time Records.
 On the album, Bang is joined by saxophonist James Spaulding, flutist Henry Threadgill, trumpeter Ted Daniel, pianist John Hicks, double bassist Curtis Lundy, drummer Michael Carvin, percussionist Ron Brown, vocalist Co Boi Nguyen, and đàn tranh player Nhan Thanh Ngo.
 The ensemble is conducted by Butch Morris.

 The album is a follow-up to 2001's Vietnam: The Aftermath, and features many of the musicians that appeared on that recording.